How did Tottenham Football Club got his nickname, Hotspurs?

 During modern age, some Tottenham supporters use the “Yid Army” nickname, being Jewish or not – there is no political background related to this nick.

-There is one more nickname for Tottenham, altho rarely used – The Lilywhites.
+There is one more name that supporters use for Tottenham, altho rarely used – The Lilywhites.